Heading to Kauai on a budget? Keep scrolling to find out my top 10 things to do on Kauai for under $10!

 To make this 11-mile trek in one day would challenge even the most experienced hikers, but the views of the Kalalau Valley and Kalalau Beach towards the end make every ounce of sweat and camping gear so worth it!

-Insider tip: You will need to make a reservation to park or plan on taking the shuttle to the trail head.
+Insider tip: You must make a reservation to park or plan on taking the shuttle to the trailhead.

 8. Enjoy the shops in Old Kōloa Town!

-The very first successful sugar plantation serves as the site of the shopping center that is Old Kōloa Town.
+The very first successful sugar plantation serves as the site of the shopping center, which is Old Kōloa Town.

 Having now been turned into adorable shops, you can find anything from snacks to souvenirs to a wonderful meal here on the south side of Kauai.